hoantrau2/hoantrau2/README.md

 ### Ciao! 👋
 - 👨 My name: Duong Ngoc Hoan
-- 🔭 I'm a senior in Ho Chi Minh City University of Technology (HCMUT).
+- 🔭 I'm a senior student at Ho Chi Minh City University of Technology (HCMUT).
 The major I am pursuing is Control Engineering and Automation (honors program).
 - 🌱 I have a strong passion for robotics, embedded software and researching advanced control algorithms.

 <!--